-Property and Equipment - Property and equipment are stated at cost and are depreciated on the straightline method over the estimated useful lives of the related assets, which is generally two to ten years.
+Property and Equipment - Property and equipment are stated at cost and are depreciated on the straight-line method over the estimated useful lives of the related assets, which is generally two to ten years.
 Leasehold improvements are amortized on a straight-line basis over the shorter of their estimated useful lives or the terms of the leases.
 Certain assets under capital leases are amortized over the lives of the respective leases or the estimated useful lives of the assets, whichever is shorter.

-Capitalized Developed Software - The Company incurs development costs related to software it develops for its internal use.
+Capitalized Developed Software - the Company incurs development costs related to its internal use software.
 Qualifying costs incurred during the application development stage are capitalized.
-These costs primarily consist of internal labor and third-party development costs and are amortized using the straight-line method over the estimated useful life of the capitalized developed software, which generally ranges from three to ten years.
+These costs primarily consist of internal labor and third-party development costs and are amortized using the straight-line method over the estimated useful life of the software, which is generally ranges between three and ten years.
 All other research and maintenance costs are expensed as incurred.
-Capitalized developed software in progress as of December 31, 2022 and 2021 were \$2.8 million and \$0.6 million respectively.
-The cumulative completed capitalized developed software as of December 31, 2022 and 2021 was \$11.3 million and \$8.6 million respectively.
+Capitalized developed software in progress as of December 31, 2021 and 2020 were \$0.6 million and \$1.4 million respectively.
+The cumulative completed capitalized developed software as of December 31, 2021 and 2020 were \$8.6 million and \$5.5 million respectively.

 Long-lived Assets - Management assesses the recoverability of its long-lived assets, whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 The following factors, if present, may trigger an impairment review: (i) significant underperformance relative to expected historical or projected future operating results; (ii) significant negative industry or economic trends; (iii) significant decline in the Company's stock price for a sustained period; and (iv) a change in the Company's market capitalization relative to net book value.
 If the recoverability of these assets is unlikely because of the existence of one or more of the above-mentioned factors, an impairment analysis is performed, using undiscounted cash flow projections.
 Management makes assumptions regarding estimated future cash flows and other factors to determine the fair value of these respective assets.
-An impairment loss will be recognized only if the carrying value of a long-lived asset is not recoverable and exceeds its fair value and is measured as the amount by which the carrying amount of a long-lived asset exceeds its fair value.
+An impairment loss will be recognized only if the carrying value of a long-lived asset is not recoverable and exceeds its fair value, and is measured as the amount by which the carrying amount of a long-lived asset exceeds its fair value.

 Goodwill and Other Intangible Assets - The Company performs a valuation of assets acquired and liabilities assumed on each acquisition accounted for as a business combination and allocates the purchase price of each acquired business to its respective net tangible and intangible assets and liabilities.
-Acquired intangible assets principally consist of technology, customer relationships, backlog and trademarks, having useful lives which range from ten to twelve years.
+Acquired intangible assets principally consist of technology, client relationships, backlog and trademarks.
 Liabilities related to intangibles principally consist of unfavorable vendor contracts.
 The Company determines the appropriate useful life by performing an analysis of expected cash flows based on projected financial information of the acquired businesses.
 Intangible assets are amortized over their estimated useful lives using the straight-line method, which approximates the pattern in which the majority of the economic benefits are expected to be consumed.
 Intangible assets are amortized into direct operating costs ratably over their expected related revenue streams over their useful lives.